JunkaiDong/junkaidong.github.io/physics/firstpassage.md

-@def title = "First Return Time of Random Walks"
+@def title = "First Passage Time of Random Walks"

 ## First passage time: when can I get home?

 I was reminded of related topics at KITP Many-body Optics conference.
 I wanted to write these down because I forget how to work them out once in a while.
+A good review of this topic is [J. Phys.
+A: Math.
+Theor.
+53, 193001](https://iopscience.iop.org/article/10.1088/1751-8121/ab7cfe/meta).

 \toc